October 20, 2021

 Want to go further?
 Try looking for scholarly essays on Galileo, via the library.
 While these articles are often a bit more challenging to read, they are also written by literary scholars who have unique and critical insights into these texts.
 They are the experts in their field and can truly help in your understanding of all the texts we’re looking at in this course.
 Be sure to cite any articles that you use.
 This doesn't have to be formal, but let me know that you are not intending to plagiarize.
 I should be able to easily consult the source you’re citing.

 The bottom line: read and write every day.
-Not only is this good practice, it will allow you to easily do well on the dreaded journal requirement in your online literature course.
+Not only is this good practice, it will allow you to easily do well on the dreaded forum requirement in your online literature course.